Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 [ImageRetrieverInterface](#retrieveInterface).
 The ones that are the same across all implementations
 are:

-*   type: Optional.
+*   `type`: Optional.
 Can be one of three situations
     1. The fully qualified class name of an implementation of ImageRetrieverInterface, e.g.
         "io.vantiq.extsrc.objectRecognition.imageRetriever.CameraRetriever".
     2. The short name of one of the standard implementations, i.e. one of "[file](#fileRet)", "[camera](#camRet)",